Policy 551 - Memorial Policy

-Living memorials for deceased students and staff will be limited to endowments, scholarships, or items with educational significance.
+Memorials for deceased students and staff are limited to endowments, scholarships, or items with educational significance.
 Scholarship and endowment memorials may be established one time, or in the form of a perpetual award, with a description of the purpose of the endowment or scholarship.
-Memorials may not include the retirement, alteration, or discontinued use of school property.
-Other recommended memorial activities include:

 - Commemorative Events: A commemorative event may be established and held in the name of the deceased student or staff member.
 Activities cannot be held during the school day, and should be sponsored by a class, club, or activity in which the deceased student or staff member participated.
 Advertisement of events must occur outside the school day.
 It is recommended that commemorative events utilize community partners (e.g., employers of the deceased, faith communities, etc.)

 - Moment of Silence Recognition: Upon request or permission of the deceased student’s or staff member’s family, a ‘moment of silence’ may be used following the death of a student or staff member to honor their memory.
-School-wide moments of silence should occur within 2 school days following notification of the death.
+School-wide moments of silence should occur within two school days following notification of the death, but will not be observed at the commencement ceremony.
 Moments of silence are also approved for use at ISD 477 School Board meetings, co-curricular events in which the deceased participated, and community based events.

 V. PROHIBITED MEMORIAL ACTIVITIES

-The Superintendent, in consultation with the PVT, has the discretion to consider memorial events that utilize district facilities when the death of a student, staff member, or community member has a significant impact on a majority of students, staff and community.
+- The Superintendent, in consultation with the PVT, has the discretion to consider memorial events that utilize district facility rentals outside of the school day when the death of a student, staff member, or community member has a significant impact on a majority of students, staff and community.

 Adopted: September 5, 2017